eclipse-apoapsis/ort-server/transport/kubernetes/README.md

 ## Inheritance of environment variables

 Per default, when creating a new job, the `KubernetesMessageSender` passes all environment variables defined for the current pod to the specification of the new job.
-That way common variables like service credentials can be shared between pods.
+That way, common variables like service credentials can be shared between pods.

-A problem can arise though if there are name clashes with environment variables, e.g. if the new job requires a different value in a variable than the current pod.
+A problem can arise though if there are name clashes with environment variables, e.g., if the new job requires a different value in a variable than the current pod.
 To address such problems, the Kubernetes transport protocol supports a simple mapping mechanism for variable names that start with a prefix derived from the target endpoint:
-When setting up the environment variables for the new job it checks for variables whose name starts with the prefix name of the target endpoint in capital letters followed by an underscore.
+When setting up the environment variables for the new job, it checks for variables whose name starts with the prefix name of the target endpoint in capital letters followed by an underscore.
 This prefix is then removed from the variable in the environment of the new job.

-For instance, in order to set the `HOME` variable for the Analyzer worker to a specific value, define a variable `ANALYZER_HOME` in the Orchestrator pod.
+For instance, to set the `HOME` variable for the Analyzer worker to a specific value, define a variable `ANALYZER_HOME` in the Orchestrator pod.
 When then a new Analyzer job is created, its `HOME` variable get initialized from the value of the `ANALYZER_HOME` variable.
 An existing `HOME` variable in the Orchestrator pod will not conflict with this other value.